 In early 2013, Turquoise Hill announced that a number of substantive issues had been raised by the Government of Mongolia relating to implementation of the Investment Agreement and Shareholders' Agreement, including Oyu Tolgoi project development and costs, operating budget, project financing, management fees and governance.
-On August 13, 2013, development of the Oyu Tolgoi underground mine was suspended pending the resolution of outstanding shareholder issues.
-On April 14, 2014, Turquoise Hill confirmed all parties remain committed to the underground development of Oyu Tolgoi and to resolving the outstanding shareholder issues.
+On August 12, 2013, development of the Oyu Tolgoi underground mine was suspended pending the resolution of outstanding OTLLC shareholder issues.